wso2/docs-mi/en/docs/develop/debugging-mediation.md

       <a href="{{base_path}}/assets/img/develop/mi-for-vscode/qsg/current-server-path.png"><img src="{{base_path}}/assets/img/develop/mi-for-vscode/qsg/current-server-path.png" alt="Current server path" width="50%"></a>

     !!!
 Note
-         In Windows, mediation debugging with VSCode plugin is supported from MI server version 4.3.0 onwards.
+         Mediation debugging with the MI for VSCode extension is supported on Windows starting from MI server version 4.3.0.

 7. Select the **Run and Debug** extension from the left side panel and then click on the **Run and Debug** button.